yzlc080733/Classroom_Bell/README.md

 - Start the app and tap on the (only) button to switch on.
 When re-entering the app, the button will show the status (on/off) of the alarms.

-- The phone will show a notification and play a sound at pre-defined times.
+- The phone will show a notification and play a sound (white noise) at pre-defined times.
 Current version does not support modification of the schedule.
-You can modify the code and build your own.
+You can download the code and build your own, so you can have your own sound and schedule.

 - You may disable banners, vibrations, and notifications in your phone's settings, if they are available.